Highland Park, Michigan: Primary and secondary schools

 Highland Park is served by Highland Park Schools, which was reorganized in 2012 as the Highland Park Public School Academy System, a public school academy district.
 The academy operates one school, Barber Preparatory Academy, a K-8 school.
 For high school education, students are zoned to Northwestern High School in the Detroit Public Schools Community District.
 Highland Park Community High School of Highland Park Schools closed in 2015.

 George Washington Carver Academy is a K-8 charter school that was originally authorized by academy.
 The school's 2008 mathematics and English standardized test scores for 4th grade students were invalidated after cheating had been discovered.
 In 2013 the school participated in the "Students for Peace" competition in order to reduce the amount of fighting on campus; in 2012 91% of the students had received suspensions because they participated in fighting.
 In 2016 it had 560 students, and it is managed by Midwest Management Group.
 That year it changed its authorizer to Bay Mills Community College out of concern that the Highland Park school district may collapse.

 Colleges and universities

-Lawrence Technological University was founded in 1932 in Highland Park, MI by the Lawrence brothers as the Lawrence Institute of Technology and adopted its current name in 1989.
-Lawrence Tech moved to Southfield, Michigan from its site in Highland Park, Michigan in 1955.
+Lawrence Technological University was founded in 1932 in Highland Park by the Lawrence brothers as the Lawrence Institute of Technology and adopted its current name in 1989.
+Lawrence Tech moved to Southfield, Michigan, from its site in Highland Park, Michigan, in 1955.

 Highland Park Community College was in Highland Park before its 1996 closing.
 It had been known as Highland Park Junior College.